bodkan/ku-popgen2022/README.md

 Reach out to the organizes (ideally Fernando) and ask them to get help from me (Martin P.).
 Or find me in person.

 The software I will be teaching is currently fully supported on macOS and Linux.
 However, the parts we'll be covering in the lecture and exercises should also work on Windows.
-The only thing that will not work on Windows for the moment are spatial *slendr* simulations using SLiM (but we won't be using those in the course).
+The only thing that will not work on Windows for the moment are spatial *slendr* simulations using SLiM but we won't be using those in the course, so this is not a problem.